redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 Things to consider if doing this in dev/test/stage-beta/prod:
 - Commercial and/or in-house developed application version(s) support with the host OS
 - Bootloader changes
-- Network connection and network time synchoniztions
+- Network connection and network time synchonizations

 | **A Note about using Satellite vs. Ansible Automation Platform for this...**<br>  |